XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

                "id": "-NtWP2c3UY_EwEOP-Ymq",
                "subValue": []
           }
-     ]
+     ],
+     "sockets2d": []
 }
 ```

-Fetching the newly created _Construction Base_ above, two metadata objects are returned:
+After fetching the newly created _Construction Base_, two metadata objects are returned:
 one for the wind turbine (WT) and the other for the turbine foundation.
 Neither has a `value`
 attribute in the `metaData` object - the docking slots are empty.
 To set them we need to set
 the `value` to the ID of an allowable asset from the asset library (note: use the ID of an asset
-definition, not a staged asset):
+definition, not a staged asset in the project):

 ```
 curl -H "token: ${TOKEN}" \